mohamede1945/KVOController-Swift/README.md

 [![License](https://img.shields.io/cocoapods/l/KVOController-Swift.svg?style=flat)](http://cocoapods.org/pods/KVOController-Swift)
 [![Platform](https://img.shields.io/cocoapods/p/KVOController-Swift.svg?style=flat)](http://cocoapods.org/pods/KVOController-Swift)

 Have you ever wondered if you can implement a generic key-value observing for Swift.
-It makes your life easy and safes you a lot of casting.
+It makes your life easy and saves you a lot of casting.
 This project is inspired by facebook/KVOController.
-So, it doesn't only provide a neat UI for KVO', but also makes use of Swift generics feature.
+So, it doesn't only provide a neat API for KVO', but also makes use of Swift generics feature.

 ## Requirements